beameio/beame-sdk/README.md

 signed.
 Once they are signed they and receive publicly trusted SSL certificates.
 You can get lots of SSL certificates, very quickly.

-1. Top level commands
+### Top level commands
-	1. init
-	2. backup credentials --password
-	3. list all credentials.

-1. Credentialing Commands:

-	a. developer_register (no arguments)
+	init()

+	backup_credentials(password)

+	list_all_credentials()

+### Credentials commands

+	developer_register()

+TODO
-		a. name, email, varification
+name, email, verification

-	b. package_developer_credentials
-	c. list_developers
+	package_developer_credentials()

+TODO

+	list_developers()

+TODO

+	set_default_developer()

+TODO
-	e. set default developer (if there is only one developer record)
+if there is only one developer record

-2. atom_level_commands
-	a. atom-add --name
-	b. atom-delete --local
+### Atom level commands

+	atom_add(name)

+	atom_delete(local)

-All sequence is defined in runData.json file runData.template contains full sequence without additional parameters (all needed parameters will be defined in runtime)
+All sequence is defined in `runData.json` file. `runData.template` contains full sequence without additional parameters (all needed parameters will be defined in runtime).

-running wrapper:

-node index.js

-It is possible to provide any json config file for the run:
+### Running the wrapper

-node index.js userCfgFile.json
+	node index.js [userCfgFile.json]

-###
+### API calls examples
-API call examples:

-1:
 	node devCreate.js <developerName>

-as result of this call directory containing developer data will be created under ./.beame directory will be named by hostname received from provision
+As result of this call directory containing developer data will be created under `./.beame` directory will be named by hostname received from provision.

-2:
-node devGetCert.js <developer hostname>
+	node devGetCert.js <developerHostname>

-this call will create private key + CSR, as result the key and a set of certs will be written into developer directory (created in running devCreate.js)
+Create private key + CSR, as result the key and a set of certs will be written into developer directory (created in running `devCreate.js`)

-3:
-node devProfileUpdate.js <developer hostname>
+	node devProfileUpdate.js <developerHostname>

-issues a call to provision, signed with new developer certificate
+Issues a call to provision, signed with new developer certificate

-4:
-node devAppSave.js <developer hostname> <appName>
+	node devAppSave.js <developerHostname> <appName>

-will receive from provision hostname and uid for new app.
-Directory named with new hostname will be created under ./.beame/<developer hostname> directory
+Receive from provision hostname and uid for new app.
+Directory named with new hostname will be created under ./.beame/<developerHostname> directory

-5:
-node devAppGetCert.js <developer hostname> <app hostname>
+	node devAppGetCert.js <developerHostname> <appHostname>

-this call will create private key + CSR, as result the key and a set of certs will be written into app folder created in step 4
+Create private key + CSR, as result the key and a set of certs will be written into app folder created in step 4

-6:
-node devAppUpdate.js <developer hostname> <app hostname> <newAppName>
+	node devAppUpdate.js <developerHostname> <appHostname> <newAppName>

-will issue a call to change appName to provision, signed with app cert
+Change appName to provision, signed with app cert

-7:
+	node edgeClientRegister.js <developerHostname> <appHostname>

-node edgeClientRegister.js <developer hostname> <app hostname> will receive routable hostname + unique ID from provision.
+will receive routable hostname + unique ID from provision.
 Directory to hold client data, named with
-<client hostname> will be created under ./.beame/<developer hostname>/<app hostname>
+<clientHostname> will be created under ./.beame/<developerHostname>/<appHostname>

-8:
 	node edgeClientGetCert.js <developer hostname> <app hostname> <client hostname>

-this call will create private key + CSR, as result the key and a set of certs will be written into client folder created in step 7
+Create private key + CSR, as result the key and a set of certs will be written into client folder created in step 7